wkumari/draft-vandergaast-edns-client-subnet/README.md

       and not others, primarily because of interoperability issues.
       (Tatuya Jinmei)

+Contavalli, et al.         Expires May 7, 2016                 [Page 26]

+Internet-Draft        Client Subnet in DNS Queries         November 2015

    o  Added text explaining that implmentations need to document thier
       behavior with overlapping networks.

    o  Soften "optimized reply" language.
 (Andrew Sullivan).

-Contavalli, et al.        Expires April 8, 2016                [Page 26]

-Internet-Draft        Client Subnet in DNS Queries          October 2015

    o  Fixed some of legacy IPv4 cruft (things like 0.0.0.0/0)